tristanlatr/WPWatcher/README.md

 # False positive strings
 # Must be a valid Json string
-# You can use this to ignore some infos, warnmings or alerts
+# You can use this to ignore some warnmings or alerts.
+False positives will be still processed as info
 # Use with care
 false_positive_strings=["You can get a free API token with 50 daily requests by registering at https://wpvulndb.com/users/sign_up"]